Ramones: Spearheading punk (1976–1977)

 Despite Sire's high hopes for it, Ramones was not a commercial success, reaching only number 111 on the Billboard album chart.
 The two singles issued from the album, "Blitzkrieg Bop" and "I Wanna Be Your Boyfriend", failed to chart.
 At the band's first major performance outside of New York, a June date in Youngstown, Ohio, members of Cleveland punk legends Frankenstein aka the Dead Boys were present and struck up a friendship with the band.
 It was not until they made a brief tour of England that they began to see the fruits of their labor; a performance at the Roundhouse in London on July 4, 1976, with The Stranglers supporting the Flamin' Groovies, organized by Linda Stein, was a resounding success.
 T. Rex leader Marc Bolan was in attendance at the Roundhouse show and was invited on stage.
 Their Roundhouse appearance and a club date the following night—where the band met members of the Sex Pistols and the Clash—helped galvanize the burgeoning UK punk rock scene.
 The Flamin' Groovies/Ramones double bill was successfully reprised at the Roxy Theatre in Los Angeles the following month, fueling the punk scene there as well.
 The Ramones were becoming an increasingly popular live act—a Toronto performance in September energized yet another growing punk scene.

-Their next two albums, Leave Home and Rocket to Russia, were released in 1977.
-Both were produced by Tommy and Tony Bongiovi, the second cousin of Jon Bon Jovi.
+Their next two albums, Leave Home and Rocket to Russia, were both released in 1977, and produced by Tommy and Tony Bongiovi, the second cousin of Jon Bon Jovi.
 Leave Home met with even less chart success than Ramones, though it did include "Pinhead", which became one of the band's signature songs with its chanted refrain of "Gabba gabba hey!"
 Leave Home also included a fast-paced cover of the oldie "California Sun", written by Henry Glover & Morris Levy, and originally recorded by Joe Jones, though the Ramones based their version on the remake by the Rivieras.
 Rocket to Russia was the band's highest-charting album to date, reaching number 49 on the Billboard 200.
 In Rolling Stone, critic Dave Marsh called it "the best American rock & roll of the year".
 The album also featured the first Ramones single to enter the Billboard charts (albeit only as high as number 81): "Sheena Is a Punk Rocker".
 The follow-up single, "Rockaway Beach", reached number 66—the highest any Ramones single would ever reach in America.
-On December 31, 1977, the Ramones recorded It's Alive, a live concert double album, at the Rainbow Theatre, London, which was released in April 1979 (the title is a reference to the 1974 horror film of the same name).
+On December 31, 1977, the Ramones recorded It's Alive, a live concert double album, at the Rainbow Theatre in London, which was released in April 1979 (the title is a reference to the 1974 horror film of the same name).